t27duck/scopelist/README.md

 # Scopelist

-A simple way to track scopes in ActiveRecord 4.0 and 4.1
+A simple way to track scopes in ActiveRecord 4.0 and 4.1.

+NOTE: Only Ruby 1.9.3 and later are supported

 ## Installation